Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Introduction

-An earlier review\,\cite{Schienbein:2007gr} of TMCs for nucleons in unpolarized DIS culminated in a set of so-called master formulas \cite{Kretzer:2003iu}, which are now updated and presented below for \textit{nuclei} in Eq.~\eqref{eq:master-rescaled}.
-This set of equations is quite remarkable, organizing the rather complicated expressions in the aforementioned OPE-based papers into a simple, easy-to-use, and modular form, valid at all orders in perturbation QCD while still taking into account quark masses.
-In principle, TMCs derived for DIS off nucleons\,\cite{Georgi:1976ve,Georgi:1976vf,Jaffe:1985je,Kretzer:2003iu,Schienbein:2007gr} apply also to DIS off nuclear targets since the OPE is (in principle) independent of target states.
-However, previous discussions~\cite{Schienbein:2007gr} do not address the subtle distinctions between a nucleon and nuclear target: the fact that established notation does not consistently distinguish between nucleons and nuclei in their respective kinematics, the fact that the spin of a generic nucleus can be different from 1/2, and the fact that the master equations in Eq.~\eqref{eq:master-rescaled} are expressed in terms of ``averaged nucleon mass'' has led to the question, why nucleon-like expressions could possibly be valid for nuclear targets?
+\fhead{Proton TMCs:} An earlier review\,\cite{Schienbein:2007gr} of TMCs for nucleons in unpolarized DIS culminated in a set of so-called master formulae \cite{Kretzer:2003iu}, which we extend and present below in Eq.~\eqref{eq:master} for \textit{nuclei}.
+This set of equations is quite remarkable, organizing the rather complicated expressions in the aforementioned OPE-based papers into a simple, easy-to-use, and modular form, valid at all orders in perturbative QCD while still taking into account quark masses.
+In principle, TMCs derived for DIS off nucleons\,\cite{Georgi:1976ve,Georgi:1976vf,Jaffe:1985je,Kretzer:2003iu,Schienbein:2007gr} apply also to DIS off nuclear targets since the OPE is (in theory) independent of target states.
+However, previous discussions~\cite{Schienbein:2007gr} do not address the subtle distinctions between a nucleon and nuclear target.
+Furthermore, the fact that established notation does not consistently distinguish between nucleons and nuclei in their respective kinematics, the fact that the spin of a generic nucleus can be different from 1/2, and the fact that the master equations in Eq.~\eqref{eq:master} can be expressed conveniently in terms of ``averaged nucleon kinematics'' (as they are in Eq.~\eqref{eq:master-rescaled}) have led to the question, why nucleon-like expressions could possibly be valid for nuclear targets?

+\fhead{Nuclear TMCs:} With an abundance of recent nuclear data from both electron and neutrino beams, and with the EIC and 3rd-generation long-baseline oscillations experiments on the horizon, there is a compelling need to rigorously revisit the derivation of TMCs to structure functions in charged-lepton and neutrino DIS with a particular focus on the {\em nuclear} case.
+One of the main goals for this article is to demonstrate the validity of the TMC master equations, as given in Eq.~\eqref{eq:master}, for the case of massive nuclear targets within the framework of the OPE.
+Compared to past works on the subject\,\cite{Kretzer:2003iu,Schienbein:2007gr}, here we present the derivation of TMCs from the OPE in much greater detail.
+We hope that this material will be useful for students and researchers looking for a modern, in-depth discussion of the many technicalities that are frequently omitted in the literature and textbooks.